Donbas Post: Description

-The state-owned company was created on December 9, 2014, in Donetsk by an edict of the leader of the DPR Alexander Zakharchenko on the basis of the Ukrainian state company Ukrposhta — on that date the first five post offices commenced operations. Сreation of the structure was necessitated by termination of Ukrposhta operations in the areas of Donetsk and Luhansk Oblasts of Ukraine not controlled by Kyiv.
+The state-owned company was created on December 9, 2014, in Donetsk by an edict of the leader of the DPR Alexander Zakharchenko on the basis of the Ukrainian state company Ukrposhta — on that date the first five post offices commenced operations. Сreation of the structure was necessitated by termination of Ukrposhta operations in the areas of the Donetsk and Luhansk Oblasts of Ukraine not controlled by Kyiv.

 The DPR Ministry of Communications oversees the Post of Donbas operations.
 The CEO of the state-owned enterprise is Yevgeny Kovnatsky.
-After establishing on March 23, 2015, of mail service between self-proclaimed Donetsk People's Republic and Luhansk People's Republic, Donbas Post united the postal services of both republic.
+After establishing on March 23, 2015, of mail service between self-proclaimed Donetsk and Luhansk People's Republics, Donbas Post united the postal services of both republic.

 As of March 2015, there were 20 post offices of the company in DPR and 21 post offices in LPR.
 Victor Yatsenko, DPR Minister of Communications told in October 2015 that the Post of Donbas had 196 post offices in the two People's Republics.

+After the Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts during the Russian invasion of Ukraine in 2022, most of the postal service in the Donbass and the other occupied regions of southern Ukraine changed to Russian Post.